top of page

 What to wear?

 Dress in layers.
-The shack will take a bit of time to heat up, but once the stove is going, you can comfortably remove your jacket and toque.
-You are always encouraged to wear long-johns (long underwear), warm socks (not cotton), and NO JEANS.
-If you do not own ski-pants or bibs, you can wear a pair of rain pants over sweats or tights.
+The shack will take a bit of time to heat up, but once the stove is going, you can comfortably remove your jacket, mitts, and toque.
+You are always encouraged to wear long-johns (long underwear), and warm socks (not cotton).
+If you do not own ski pants or bibs, you can wear a pair of rain pants over sweats or tights.
 If anything gets cold, it is usually your feet.
 Wear warm socks and boots, regardless of how warm the temperature is… Remember this is not an aerobic activity, so your blood won’t be flowing unless you head out for a walk.
 Fish can be slimy, so don’t wear your “Sunday Best”.

 If you are comfortable driving onto the ice to the shack, you can spend as much or as little time as you want outside.
-If you choose to walk out to the shack, the wind can be biting and very uncomfortable even if it is only 350 meters from shore.
+If you choose to walk out to the shack, the wind can be biting and very uncomfortable.
 Frostbite can happen quickly, so plan on covering your exposed skin.

 Where do we fish?

 The shack is located on Lake Winnipeg near Gimli Marina off of Highway 8 and 9.
-The exact shack location on the ice will change in order to follow the fish.
-For rentals, you will be given precise coordinates.
+You will be given the precise location, but it is usually easy to spot with Trees all around it!
 We fish in approximately 12’ of water.
 Fish are always on the move.
 Note that YOU ARE NOT guaranteed to catch fish.
-You are always welcome and encouraged to try fishing outside the tent or shack and try your luck at different spots.
+You are always welcome and encouraged to try fishing outside and try your luck at different spots.
 A hand auger is provided for your convenience.

 What if I need to pee?!